Have you (ever) lost your Android smartphone or tablet without having a device tracking app installed? Then you should read this!

 Are you not able to locate your phone this way?
 This can happen for several reasons.
-The one you should hope for, is that your device is simply not connected to the internet or turned off.
-In that case, simply keep trying to track it until it (hopefully) connects to Google’s services again.
+The one you should hope for is that your device is simply not connected to the internet.
+In that case simply keep trying to track it until it (hopefully) connects to Google’s services again.

-In case it got stolen, it’s possible that the thief has disconneced your device from your Google Account.
-If that happens, neither Android Device Manager nor any other tracking tool will be able to locate the device, since it’s necessary to be logged into your Google Account.
-This doesn’t apply to previously installed tracking apps but in this scenario there are none on the phone.
-However, there’s one last resort but more on that later.
+In case it got stolen it’s possible that the thief disconnects your device from your Google Account.
+If that happens neither Android Device Manager nor Android Lost will be able to locate the device, since it’s necessary to be logged into your Google Account.
+Your only option now is to use Dropbox and to hope you’re lucky (assuming that Dropbox is installed on your phone).

 So far, that’s the only way Dropbox can help you.
 Dropbox doesn’t give you the IP address of mobile devices which are connected to your Dropbox account.
 This is only possible for Desktop PCs and laptops until now.

-I hope you are reading this just out of pure interest and not because you lost your phone!
-But if that’s really the case, I truly hope that this article will help you track it down.
+I hope you are reading this just out of pure interest and not that you lost your phone or got it stolen from you!
+But if that’s really the case, I truly hope that this article will help you tracking it down.
 Either way, I recommend installing a good tracking app BEFORE your phone vanishes.
 An app I recommend is Cerberus, which is available on Google Play.

 Have you been able to get back your mobile device after it got lost?
 How did you get it back?
 Share your experience with us in the comments!